qp5/About-me/README.md

 Hi there!
 I'm an aspiring entrepreneur launching a few products this year 2024:<br>

- ● A <a style="text-decoration: none" href="https://github.com/qp5/bowHip_app">mobile app AI phone assistant</a> interacts with default Text & Dialer apps.<br>
+ ● A mobile app AI <a style="text-decoration: none" href="https://github.com/qp5/bowHip_app">phone assistant</a> interacts with default Text & Dialer apps.<br>
  ● Working on a SAFE style agreement - a social impact approach were a capped % of $ goes to humanitarian causes.<br>
  ● Launching unique online products: eg. Visor glasses, a minimal Phone case, and uni Sandles (to wear on iether foot).<br><br>